project-recap/recap-nlp/README.md

 ### Task 2

 #### Multiple choice
 Might not be feasible.
-Humans are pretty good at detecting BS, and I'm not a PhD ML student, so I don't know if its feasbile for us to build a good MC option generator.
+Humans are pretty good at detecting BS multiple choice answers - ones even written by other humans, and I'm not a PhD ML student, so I don't know if its feasbile for us to build a good MC option generator.

 #### Short Answer
 1. Create a similarity algorithm that determines if the inputted answer is correct.
 Could be as simple as if input contains a certain number of keywords, then it is correct.